RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 	Completed at: 2017-08-22 11:59:14
 	- Total time: 0:02:0-704

-Indentification of modes that contribute to the conformational change
+Identification of modes that contribute to the conformational change
 -------------------------------------------------------------------------

 We have performed ANM on two separate pentamer complexes.
-From each model we have obtained a set of eigenvalues and eigenvectors corresponding to each normal mode:
+From each model, we have obtained a set of eigenvalues and eigenvectors corresponding to each normal mode:

 1) EV71_CG4.pdb, total non-trivial modes = 804